Wyntuition/jekyll-now/todo/02-work-internal.md

 Accountability

-- Long hours, reliably got touch techincal issues solved
-- Owned responsibility for his team delivering, sometimes meaning long hours and/or tough conversations with stakeholders
+Seth put in long hours, reliably got tough techincal issues solved, owned responsibility for his team delivering, sometimes meaning long hours and/or tough conversations with stakeholders.
+Seth filled a plethora of roles necessary to get the complex NRECA project to completion, and always got his work done in a timely manner.

 "I witnessed Seth push himself beyond the breaking point in the service of NRECA's go live, putting in crucial hours & skill to make sure that the operation would be a success."

-- always got his work done in a timely manner.

 Expertise